If you are a continuing student and eligible to claim benefits over the summer, make sure you get a benefit check before making any new claim.

 While the DWP should be aware of the end of term date, it is good practice to notify them of this.
 The aim here is to ensure you recieve the full award you are entitled to over the summer vacation period.

-Further information on the impact of Universal Credit
+Further information on Universal Credit and Students

 BBC News Article (December 2018)